Apurv-henkare/Workshop/README.md

 ## About GameDevUtopia

-GameDevUtopia is a passionate community of game developers and enthusiasts which came to fruition at PICT, Pune.
-Our mission is to foster a love for game development, provide a platform for learning and collaboration, and create amazing games together.
-With a team of experienced mentors and talented members, we are dedicated to helping you explore the art and science of game development.
+GameDevUtopia is a passionate game development community operating in Pune Institute of Computer Technology, Pune, and Indian Institute of Information Technology, Kottayam.
+With a passion for fostering creativity and innovation in the game development realm, GameDevUtopia aims to empower individuals interested in game development by offering guidance, resources, and a platform to showcase their talent.

 ## Workshop Highlights